gymreklab/STRDenovoTools/README.md

 sudo make install
 ```

 You will need to have a C-compiler and cmake installed.
+Type `MonSTR --help` to check that MonSTR installed successfully.

 ## Basic usage